lbertrand417/IGD301-blog/content/blog/lab1.md

 As it is already the case with existing technologies, social networks tend to transform relationships into something virtual.
 People don't talk to each other on the street anymore, they look at their phones and talk with people who may be on the other side of the country.
 Also, more and more people are meeting on dating apps and not in real life activities.
 Now, imagine a world where dating apps are adapted to mixed reality.
-More than that, the user could create his own partner and do all sorts of activities with him.
+More than that, the user could create his own virtual partner and do all sorts of activities with him.
 There would be a huge problem in reproduction, as it already exists in Japan.
 People would close themselves in their world, with their virtual partner.
 Indeed, why bother building relationships when you can create your own ideal partner?
 People would then live in a world separated from reality and would only have relationships with avatars invented from scratch.